History of the Jews in New Zealand: Late 19th century

 Restrictions were instituted in 1881 that effectively closed off immigration to immigrants who were not from England, Ireland, or Scotland, who were Asian, or any other culture deemed too foreign (a category which also included eastern European Jews).
 New Zealand, like Australia, had struggled with its white, Christian identity.
 Some have attributed this attitude to New Zealand's geographic isolation at the time, to fear of economic competition, to the dilution of a perceived "white" culture.

 20th century

 As a result of the restrictions put into place earlier, few Jews were granted refuge in New Zealand before, during or after the Holocaust.
 First called "enemy aliens" because of their German nationality, popular sentiment suggested that they leave as soon as the war was over, as they were competing with New Zealanders for work.
 The major veterans group, the Returned Services' Association, in 1945 suggested that not only should the "enemy aliens" go back where they came from, but that any money they had made during their stay should be turned over to the wives and children of the soldiers, who had risked their lives while the Jews had allegedly stayed safely in New Zealand.

-In reality, dozens of Jewish men and women from New Zealand had joined British Commonwealth forces during World War II, mainly serving in the RAF.

-More recently, Jewish immigrants have come from South Africa, Israel, and the former Soviet Union.